duongd16/SQL_Analytics/README.md

 Hello my name is Dat Duong, and welcome to my github.

-This repository is dedicated to my data analysis projects.
+This repository is dedicated to my data analysis projects, using SQL queries, and Tableau visualizations.
-Each folder has a seperate dataset with their own respective problem, analysis, and solution.
+Each titled folder has a seperate dataset with their own respective problem, analysis, and solution.

 Thank you for browsing my github.